ChurchillGardenClub/churchillgardenclub.github.io/_posts/2024-09-11-More-abundant-rose-flowers.md

 <img src="/assets/images/roses.jpeg">

-## Roses produce ‘bigger blooms’ if 1 bathroom item is added to their soil - also kills slugs
+## Roses produce ‘bigger blooms’ if 1 bathroom item is added to their soil - also kills slugs.

 Gardeners will get more abundant rose flowers and also keep slugs away if they add one tablespoon of a natural ingredient to their garden soil.